Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: Related Work

 \subsection{Deep Image Prior}

-Recently, Ulyanov \textsl{et al.} proposed an unsupervised deep learning-based image restoration technique, named deep image prior \cite{DIP}.
+Recently, Ulyanov et al. \cite{DIP} proposed an unsupervised deep learning-based image restoration technique, named deep image prior.
 The DIP uses CNN to conduct image restoration without any training process.
 By targeting the degraded image as the network output with randomly generated network input, the CNN could remove the Gaussian noise from the degraded image with appropriate iteration steps.
-Afterward, Sidorov \textsl{et al}. extended DIP into hyperspectral image restoration \cite{DeepHS} and showed that both 2D convolution and 3D convolution in CNN can get an intrinsic prior of the HSI.
-Similar to the supervised approaches, the optimization process of DIP for HSI \cite{DeepHS} restoration is formulated as
+Afterward, Sidorov et al. \cite{DeepHS} extended DIP into HSI restoration.
+Similar to the supervised methods, the optimization process of DIP for HSI \cite{DeepHS} restoration is formulated as

-where ${\mathcal Z}\in {\mathbb R}^{\sl H\times W\times B}$ denotes the randomly generated network input. $\mathcal Y$ is the to-be-reconstructed HSI.
-Here, mean square error (MSE) is adopted to present the loss function, where $\sl N=H\times W\times B$ denotes the number of total pixels.
-With randomly initialized network parameters, the optimization problem can be obtained using gradient descend method like ADAM \cite{ADAM}.
-Obviously, the optimization process will finally convergent with a noisy image $f_{{\bf\Theta^*}}({\mathcal Z})$, which is almost structurally identical with the observation ${\mathcal Y}$.
+where ${\mathcal Z}\in {\mathbb R}^{H\times W\times B}$ denotes the randomly generated network input and $\mathcal Y$ denotes the noisy HSI.
+The mean square error (MSE) is adopted as the loss function, where $N=H\times W\times B$ denotes the number of total pixels.
+The gradient descent algorithm is adopted to iteratively optimize the CNN.
+Obviously, the optimization process will finally converge to a noisy HSI $f_{{\Theta}}({\mathcal Z})$, which is almost structurally identical with the observation ${\mathcal Y}$.
 However, it has been discovered that the network will firstly fit the signal part of the observation, and then fit the noisy part \cite{DIP}.
-Thus, the denoising of ${\mathcal Y}$ can be achieved by stopping the iteration at appropriate steps before the network fitting noise.
+Thus, the denoising of ${\mathcal Y}$ can be achieved by stopping the iteration at appropriate steps before the network fitting noise, and the denoising result is obtained by ${\mathcal X} = f_{\Theta^*}({\mathcal Z})$ with $\Theta^*$ denotes the network parameters after appropriate iterations.
+This is also a key limitation of DIP, where the denoising iterative process must be stopped by referring to the ground-truth image at the optimal point, see Fig. \ref{semi_con} for an example of DIP for HSI denoising.
+We refer to this limitation as semi-convergence.
+In this paper, we avoid this issue by combining DIP with spatial-spectral priors of HSI and the sparse prior of hyperspectral noise.